ConductorOne/baton/README.md

 baton -o json | jq ....
 ```

-Baton is structured as a _toolkit_ of several command line tools.
+Baton is structured as a _toolkit_ of related command line tools.
 For each data source there is a "connector", eg, `baton-github` for interacting with GitHub's API.
 This tool exports data in a format that the `baton` tool can understand, transform, and do other operations on.

 # What can you do with Baton?